 Just a bump in the road.

-The Quakers looked to keep their recent run of success going as they tried to build on the three wins that they picked up in their last four games against their rival Princeton Tigers.
+The Quakers were looking to keep their recent run of success going as they tried to build on the three wins that they picked up in their last four games against their rival Princeton Tigers.